Bobeart/cs3041-18d.github.io/designs/datavis_assn.md

 ## Deliverables
 - As always: Your design reflection as a Medium blog post.
 Like the last assignment, **you do not need a demo video**
   - Be sure to reflect on the contrast between the two ways you have chosen to communicate your data.
 There are certainly tradeoffs between the two.
-- Both of your designs should be hosted on Bucknell's servers with publicly accessible links.
+- Both of your designs should be hosted on WPI's servers with publicly accessible links.
 These links should be clearly included into your design reflection.

 -------------------
 ## Some Tech Tips